About Us | SUBLIMA Jewelry

-Our wearable pieces of art will last a lifetime.
+I aim to make wearable pieces of art that last a lifetime.
 The jewelry is handmade in New York — I carve wax to create the prototypes, essentially making little wax sculptures, then mold and cast them into metal using recycled brass and recycled sterling silver.
 Learn about the climate impact of using recycled vs. mined metals.

-Read more about our recycled, quality metals and jewelry care.
+Read more about the recycled and quality metals that I use and jewelry care.
 I use these materials and offer free shipping because I believe iconic jewelry should be sustainable and accessible.
 If the aesthetic draws you in, I still want you feeling good about everything else.

-Just as important as creating striking and sustainable jewelry that will last a lifetime is our closely-held value of giving back to support important causes.
+Just as important as creating striking and sustainable jewelry that will last a lifetime is the closely-held value of giving back to support important causes.

-At the height of the pandemic in 2020, we donated more than $31,000 to five Chinatown organizations (Welcome to Chinatown, Send Chinatown Love, Think!Chinatown, Heart of Dinner and Chinese American Planning Council) to support Chinatown’s merchants, feeding residents and safeguarding communities at risk from decreased foot traffic, accelerating gentrification and rising anti-Asian racism.
-Learn more about our Chinatown donations campaign in AsAmNews.
+SUBLIMA donated more than $31,000 to five Chinatown organizations (Welcome to Chinatown, Send Chinatown Love, Think!Chinatown, Heart of Dinner and Chinese American Planning Council) to support Chinatown’s merchants, feeding residents and safeguarding communities at risk from decreased foot traffic, accelerating gentrification and rising anti-Asian racism.
+Learn more about the Chinatown donations campaign in AsAmNews.

-Also in 2020, we donated all proceeds in June to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education, and all proceeds in April to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.
+SUBLIMA also donated all June proceeds to the Equal Justice Initiative, a non-profit dedicated to criminal justice reform, racial justice and public education, and all April proceeds to Feeding America's COVID-19 Response Fund, to help support food banks serving the most vulnerable communities across the country.

-Earlier this year, Sublima partnered with Run for Chinatown, an organization and running community that fundraises for New York Chinatown's residents and businesses, by making the Run for Chinatown x SUBLIMA 跑 “Run” Pendant Necklace.
-100% of its net proceeds are donated monthly to A Place For Kids, a 501(c)(3) nonprofit founded in 1971, which provides quality cultural enrichment through low-cost after-school programming for children of new immigrants and low-income families in lower Manhattan.
+SUBLIMA partnered with Run for Chinatown, an organization and running community that fundraises for New York Chinatown's residents and businesses, by making the Run for Chinatown x SUBLIMA 跑 “Run” Pendant Necklace.
+100% of its net proceeds are donated on an ongoing basis to A Place For Kids, a 501(c)(3) nonprofit founded in 1971, which provides quality cultural enrichment through low-cost after-school programming for children of new immigrants and low-income families in lower Manhattan.

 Get in Touch

 Have a question or wanna say hi?
-Contact us via Instagram direct message at @sublimajewelry or email us at email@example.com — we'd love to hear from you.
+Contact me via Instagram direct message at @sublimajewelry or email at email@example.com — I'd love to hear from you.